 Despite how the name road to Hana sounds, the objective of this road is not just to get to the small town of Hana.
 The road to Hana is all about the journey and enjoying the beauty along the way.

 I recommend you begin your journey from Highway 36 from around the town of Paia.
 Then follow Highway 36 until it turns into Highway 360.
 You’ll continue on this road to and past Hana — stopping along the way to enjoy the sights.
 Past Hana, the road becomes Highway 31.
 Do continue past the town of Hana to the Kipahulu area, where you’ll see Oheo Gulch (Seven Sacred Pools.)
 A great place to turn around is at the Kipahulu region of Haleakala National Park.

 An important point to note about where you can and can’t drive on the road to Hana, is that most major car rental companies do not permit you to drive past the Kipahulu region onto some brief stretches of unpaved road.
 When you rent your car, do check with your rental car company for advice on what roads you must avoid.
 Now, nobody is going to stop you from driving the unapproved sections, but take note that you assume risk if the car breaks down or you have an accident.
 See my detailed post on why we advise that you don’t drive the “back side” of the road to Hana.
 The following photo is from one of the major rental car company’s drive guides.
 Note the arrows and text in red that identify the prohibited area.

 Another point we should mention before we dive into the driving tips is that you should consider whether you’d prefer to drive the road independently or take a guided tour.
-I experienced both and sincerely enjoyed both options.
+I’ve experienced both ways and sincerely enjoyed both options.
 See my article detailing the advantages and disadvantages of each method — Touring the Road to Hana Independently vs. Guided Tour.

 So, now that we’ve mentioned those important points, let’s review these practical tips for enjoying your drive on the Road to Hana.